 A fine treat for young and old.
-One of the world’s most popular zoos lives in the grounds of Vienna’s Schönbrunn Palace.
+This international award-winning zoo lives in the extensive parkland around Vienna’s Schönbrunn Palace.
 Here’s what you need to know…

 - See also: